dxw/playbook/playbook.md

 dxw will always pay expenses which are:

-* __Necessary__: The purchase must be for something you need in order to be able to complete your work
+* __Necessary__: We only expense things we need in order to be able to complete our work
-* __Proportionate__: The purchase should not be excessive.
-Within reason, try to spend as little as possible.
-For example, other than in exceptional circumstances, don't get a cab to a meeting when you could get a train.
+* __Proportionate__: The total expense should be proportionate to the work at hand.
+In general, we try to avoid spending lots of money.
+For example, unless you have a good reason, don't get a cab to a meeting when you could get a train.

 Wherever possible, it's best to check that expenses can be reclaimed before incurring them.